pvyomakesh/SingleCycleCPU_FPGA/README.md

 ## Installation

-1. Clone the repository to your local machine using git clone [repository URL].
+1. Clone the repository to your local machine using git clone [https://github.com/pvyomakesh/SingleCycleCPU_FPGA.git].
 2. Open the project using Xilinx software.
 3. Configure your FPGA board settings as per the requirements of the project.
 4. Compile and upload the design to your FPGA.